lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-19-what-are-design-patterns--template-method.md

 ---
 title: "Template Method Pattern"
-draft: false
+date: 2024-07-19
+categories:
+    - Design Patterns
+tags:
+    - design patterns
+    - behavioral patterns
+    - template method
+    - inheritance
-bookHidden: true
+bookHidden: false
 ---

-# Template Method Pattern
+If you’ve ever created a base class with a `run()` method that calls a series of steps, then let subclasses override only a few of those steps, you’ve already reinvented the **Template Method** pattern.

-The **Template Method** pattern is a behavioral design pattern that defines the structure (or skeleton) of an algorithm in a superclass, allowing subclasses to implement or override specific steps of the algorithm without altering its overall structure.
-This pattern promotes reuse by centralizing the common parts of the algorithm and leaving the customizable steps to subclasses.
+Template Method is a behavioral pattern that defines the skeleton of an algorithm in a superclass, while allowing subclasses to customize specific steps.
+The overall flow stays the same; the details can vary.

 ## Intent

-**The main intent of the Template Method pattern is to define an algorithm’s structure in a method, deferring some steps to subclasses, which can override specific parts of the algorithm.** This pattern helps enforce consistency in the algorithm’s structure while still allowing flexibility in individual steps.
+Define an algorithm’s structure in one place (a template method) and let subclasses override selected steps without changing the overall flow.
+You get consistent workflows with customizable hooks.

 ## Problem and Solution

 ### Problem

-Suppose you’re building a document generation system that produces reports in different formats (e.g., PDF, HTML, and CSV).
-Each format has a unique way of presenting data, but the general structure of generating a report is the same: gather data, format it, and export it.
-Without a way to define the common structure in one place, each report format would need to duplicate parts of the algorithm, making the system harder to maintain.
+Imagine a reporting system that generates PDF, HTML, and CSV reports.
+Every report follows the same high‑level steps:

+1. Gather data
+2. Format it
+3. Export it

+Without a shared template, each report class tends to re‑implement the full workflow, duplicating logic and making changes painful.

 ### Solution

-The Template Method pattern addresses this problem by defining the general structure of the report generation algorithm in a superclass, with customizable steps for each format (e.g., formatting and exporting).
-Each report format can override these steps as needed, enabling different formats without duplicating the core logic.
+Template Method moves the shared workflow into an abstract base class and defines a `generateReport()` method that calls the steps in order.
+Concrete reports only override what’s different — for example, how they format or export.
+The algorithm lives in one place; behavior differences live in subclasses.

 ## Structure